bsnes-emu/bsnes/bsnes/gb/README.md

 SameBoy passes all of [blargg's test ROMs](http://gbdev.gg8.se/wiki/articles/Test_ROMs#Blargg.27s_tests), all of [mooneye-gb's](https://github.com/Gekkio/mooneye-gb) tests (Some tests require the original boot ROMs), and all of [Wilbert Pol's tests](https://github.com/wilbertpol/mooneye-gb/tree/master/tests/acceptance).
 SameBoy should work with most games and demos, please [report](https://github.com/LIJI32/SameBoy/issues/new) any broken ROM.
 The latest results for SameBoy's automatic tester are available [here](https://sameboy.github.io/automation/).

 ## Contributing
-SameBoy is an open-source project licensed under the MIT license, and you're welcome to contribute by creating issues, implementing new features, improving emulation accuracy and fixing existing open issues.
+SameBoy is an open-source project licensed under the Expat license (with an additional exception for the iOS folder), and you're welcome to contribute by creating issues, implementing new features, improving emulation accuracy and fixing existing open issues.
 You can read the [contribution guidelines](CONTRIBUTING.md) to make sure your contributions are as effective as possible.

 ## Compilation
 SameBoy requires the following tools and libraries to build:
  * clang (Recommended; required for macOS) or GCC
  * make
- * macOS Cocoa port: macOS SDK and Xcode (For command line tools and ibtool)
+ * macOS Cocoa frontend: macOS SDK and Xcode (For command line tools and ibtool)
- * SDL port: libsdl2
+ * SDL frontend: libsdl2
  * [rgbds](https://github.com/gbdev/rgbds/releases/), for boot ROM compilation
+ * [cppp](https://github.com/LIJI32/cppp), for cleaning up headers when compiling SameBoy as a library

 On Windows, SameBoy also requires:
  * Visual Studio (For headers, etc.)
  * [GnuWin](http://gnuwin32.sourceforge.net/)
- * Running vcvars32 before running make.
+ * Running vcvars64 before running make.
 Make sure all required tools and libraries are in %PATH% and %lib%, respectively. (see [Build FAQ](https://github.com/LIJI32/SameBoy/blob/master/build-faq.md) for more details on Windows compilation)

 To compile, simply run `make`.
+The targets are:
-The targets are `cocoa` (Default for macOS), `sdl` (Default for everything else), `libretro`, `bootroms` and `tester`.
+ * `cocoa` (Default for macOS)
+ * `sdl` (Default for everything else)
+ * `lib` (Creates libsameboy.o and libsameboy.a for statically linking SameBoy, as well as a headers directory with corresponding headers; currently not supported on Windows due to linker limitations)
+ * `ios` (Plain iOS .app bundle), `ios-ipa` (iOS IPA archive for side-loading), `ios-deb` (iOS deb package for jailbroken devices)
+ * `libretro`
+ * `bootroms`
+ * `tester`

 You may also specify `CONF=debug` (default), `CONF=release`, `CONF=native_release` or `CONF=fat_release`  to control optimization, symbols and multi-architectures. `native_release` is faster than `release`, but is optimized to the host's CPU and therefore is not portable. `fat_release` is exclusive to macOS and builds x86-64 and ARM64 fat binaries; this requires using a recent enough `clang` and macOS SDK using `xcode-select`, or setting them explicitly with `CC=` and `SYSROOT=`, respectively.
-All other configurations will build to your host architecture.
+All other configurations will build to your host architecture, except for the iOS targets.
 You may set `BOOTROMS_DIR=...` to a directory containing precompiled boot ROM files, otherwise the build system will compile and use SameBoy's own boot ROMs.

 The SDL port will look for resource files with a path relative to executable and inside the directory specified by the `DATA_DIR` variable.
 If you are packaging SameBoy, you may wish to override this by setting the `DATA_DIR` variable during compilation to the target path of the directory containing all files (apart from the executable, that's not necessary) from the `build/bin/SDL` directory in the source tree.
 Make sure the variable ends with a `/` character.
 On FreeDesktop environments, `DATA_DIR` will default to `/usr/local/share/sameboy/`. `PREFIX` and `DESTDIR` follow their standard usage and default to an empty string an `/usr/local`, respectively